Filing requirements

 If no designation is made within this 16-month period, a decision of refusal is notified to the applicant (R612-45 CPI).

-The 16-month period also benefits from a restoration procedure: this request must be filed within 2 months from the cessation of the impediment, but no later than 1 year from the expiration of the missed deadline (L612-16 CPI).
+The 16-month period also benefits from reinstatement: the request for reinstatement must be filed within 2 months from the cessation of the impediment, but no later than 1 year from the expiration of the missed deadline (L612-16 CPI).
 The omitted acts must be completed within this period.

 Sanction in case of incorrect designation